cki-project/skt-archived/README.md

 Run tests
 ---------

-For running all tests write down:
+To run all tests execute:

     python -m unittest discover tests

-For running some specific tests you can do this as following:
+To run some specific tests, you can execute a specific test like this:

     python -m unittest tests.test_publisher